a

 MongoDB Charts

 MongoDB has a native tool called MongoDB Charts.
 Charts is MongoDB’s visualization tool which connects to a MongoDB collection and creates a dashboard with various charts.
 MongoDB Charts, like many other visualization tools, requires specific formatting to properly map out data.
+For a comparison of visualization tools, see our blog on visualization solutions for mongodb.

 Ensuring all of a document’s data is correctly organized is necessary for Charts to work.
 Charts can only create bar and line graphs, scatterplot, number charts, and other basic visualizations.
 Furthermore, Charts cannot easily facilitate joining between separate collections which complicates the process of comparing data.